easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/2_04_implementing_easyblocks.md

 ### Custom parameters

-Additional custom easyconfig parameters can be defined in an easyblock to allowing steering its behaviour.
+Additional custom easyconfig parameters can be defined in an easyblock to steer its behaviour.
 This is done via the ``extra_options`` *static* method.
 Custom parameters can be specified to be mandatory.

 The example below shows how this can be implemented: